 Please note, Saltire Scholarships are not available for students of the Open University in Scotland.

 The scholarships are designed to support the promotion of Scotland as an excellent destination for academic learning and are therefore targeted at the priority sectors of:

 This list is not exclusive and applications for courses in broader subject areas will be considered.
 Please check with your institution to see what courses are covered.
 Examples of subjects that can be studied can also be found here.

 Yes, Saltire Scholarships are only available to citizens of:

 (Hong Kong is also eligible as a Special Administrative Region of China)

-Unfortunately, at this time Scotland’s Saltire Scholarships (SSS) are only available to citizens and permanent residents of Canada, China, India, Pakistan and USA.
+Unfortunately, at this time Scotland’s Saltire Scholarships (SSS) are only available to citizens and permanent residents of Canada, China, India, Japan, Pakistan and USA.

 A citizen is someone who is legally recognised and accepted as belonging to a particular country, either by birth or naturalisation.

 A permanent resident is someone who has acquired permanent resident status by immigrating to a country, but is not yet a full citizen of that country.
 Permanent residents have certain rights and privileges in that country even though they remain citizens of their home country.
 A person in a country temporarily, such as an international student or a temporary foreign worker, is not a permanent resident.

 Please note that each of the six eligible countries will set their own criteria for permanent residency.
 For further information on this please check the website of the immigration agency in these countries.